 Yellow Springs is a community that prides itself on its commitment to sustainability and the high quality of life of its residents.
-Land use policies can significantly affect the physical character and sense of place of a community.
-Key land use polices that impact community character and design include:
+Land use policies can significantly affect the sense of place and physical character of a community.
+Key land use policies that impact community character and design include:

 Growth management and conservation practices

 Zoning and development regulations